Treatment for bowel cancer will depend on which part of your bowel is affected and how far the cancer has spread.

 A single session of intravenous chemotherapy can last from several hours to several days.

-Most people having oral chemotherapy take tablets over the course of 2 weeks before having a break from treatment for another week.
+Most people having oral chemotherapy take tablets over the course of 2 weeks before having a break from treatment for 1 week.

 A course of chemotherapy can last up to 6 months, depending on how well you respond to the treatment.